 It’s important to emphasise what doesn’t happen and what is not at risk:

-- No-one will visit your house and make lists of stuff to be sold.
+- no-one will visit your house to make a list of stuff to be sold.

 Your partner or a friend can offer to buy any items which the OR does claim, such as your car.